AguaClara/Textbook/Filtration/Filtration_Derivations.rst

 Because the flow distribution will change to make the headlosses even, it can be taken as true that :math:`HL_{Path1} = HL_{Path2}` and so on for each path.
 This assumes the clean bed headlosses and also accounts for the varying flows in each path.

+It is also known that the flow must add up to the flow in the filter.
+Knowing that a system of equations can be set up to use the healoss and total flow requirement to solve for the flow in each layer.
+Those flows are then taken as the flow through each layer.

 Siphon design